berglh/remote-ubuntu-server-zfs-install/ubuntu-server-19.10-zfs-root.md

 ## 4: ZFS Datasets

-It's typical to create container datasets for easy snapshotting with ZFS, this guide ommits the container datasets and in turn ommits easy snapshotting.
-Refer to previous guides on how to nest your boot and root pools inside of containers.
+It's typical to create container datasets for easy snapshotting with ZFS, this guide omits the container datasets and in turn omits easy snapshotting.
+Refer to previous guides on how to nest the boot and root pools inside of containers available in the references section of the [README](README.md).

 With ZFS, it is not normally necessary to use a mount command (either `mount` or `zfs mount`).
 This situation is an exception because of `canmount=noauto`.